Pelosi says US will not abandon Taiwan as China protests

 “Today the world faces a choice between democracy and autocracy,” she said in a short speech during a meeting with Taiwan’s President Tsai Ing-wen.
 “America’s determination to preserve democracy, here in Taiwan and around the world, remains ironclad.”

-China, which claims Taiwan as its territory and opposes any engagement by Taiwanese officials with foreign governments, announced multiple military exercises around the island and issued a series of harsh statements after the delegation touched down in the Taiwanese capital, Taipei, on Tuesday night.
+China, which claims Taiwan as its territory and opposes any engagement by Taiwanese officials with foreign governments, announced multiple military exercises around the island and issued a series of harsh statements after the delegation touched down Tuesday night in the Taiwanese capital Taipei.

 Pelosi’s trip has heightened U.S.-China tensions more than visits by other members of Congress because of her high-level position as leader of the House of Representatives.
 She is the first speaker of the house to come to Taiwan in 25 years, since Newt Gingrich in 1997.

 Tsai, thanking Pelosi for her decades of support for Taiwan, presented the speaker with a civilian honor, the Order of the Propitious Clouds.
-She was more pointed about Chinese threats in her remarks than Pelosi was.

 “Facing deliberately heightened military threats, Taiwan will not back down,” Tsai said.
 “We will firmly uphold our nation’s sovereignty and continue to hold the line of defense for democracy.”

+Tsai later said in a news conference, “Military exercises are unnecessary responses.”

-Shortly after Pelosi landed, China announced live-fire drills that would start Tuesday night and a four-day exercise beginning Thursday in waters on all sides of the island.
+Shortly after Pelosi landed, China announced live-fire drills that reportedly started Tuesday night, as well as a four-day exercise beginning Thursday in waters on all sides of the island.

 China’s air force also flew a relatively large contingent of 21 war planes, including fighter jets, toward Taiwan.

+Pelosi addressed Beijing’s threats, saying that she hopes it’s clear “while China has stood in the way of Taiwan going to certain meetings, that they understand they will not stand in the way of people coming to Taiwan as a show of friendship and of support.”

 Pelosi noted that support for Taiwan is bipartisan in Congress and praised the island’s democracy.
+She stopped short of saying that the U.S would defend Taiwan militarily, emphasizing that Congress is “committed to the security of Taiwan, in order to have Taiwan be able to most effectively defend themselves.”

 Her focus has always been the same, she said, going back to her 1991 visit to Beijing’s Tiananmen Square, when she and other lawmakers unfurled a small banner supporting democracy, two years after a bloody military crackdown on protesters at the square.